Angelo Gregorio

-Angelo Gregorio (born 11 April 1991) is an Italian footballer who plays as a defender for Franciacorta FC in Serie D.
+Angelo Gregorio (born 11 April 1991) is an Italian footballer who plays as a defender for A.C.
+Libertas.

 Career

 Early career

 Gregorio started his career in A.C.
 Cesena.
-He was the member of reserve B in 2007–08 season for Berretti reserve league.
-Reserve A and B merged in 2008–09 season, as Cesena first team was relegated at the end of 2007–08 Serie B, thus the reserve A was no longer eligible to national "spring" league.
+He was the member of the youth reserve B squad in the 2007–08 season for Berretti reserve league.
+Reserve A and B merged in 2008–09 season, as the Cesena first team was relegated at the end of 2007–08 Serie B, thus the reserve A was no longer eligible for the Campionato Nazionale Primavera (the youth national "spring" league).
 Gregorio remained in the reserve for 2008–09 season.
 He followed the under-20 reserve returned to the spring league in 2009–10 season, but only played 13 times.

 Gregorio spent 2010–11 Serie D season in Santarcangelo along with Simone Tonelli.
 He won the Group F champion and promoted to professional league.